dluvian/voyage/README.md

   locally cached events.
 - Trust indicator: Each profile has a colored badge which indicates their trust level.
   - Green star: Yourself
+  - Red mute: This profile is in your mute list.
   - Green check: You follow this profile (friend).
+  - Green list: This profile is in one of your lists but not your friend.
   - Orange check: You don't follow this profile, but at least one of your friends does.
   - Grey question mark: You don't follow this profile and neither do any of your friends.
 - Apk size of less than 15MB.